aquastripe/slides/content/2024/mamba/index.md

 # Contributions

-Selective SSMs, and by extension the Mamba architecture, are fully recurrent models with key properties that make them suitable as the backbone of general foundation models operating on sequences.
+Selective SSMs, and by extension the Mamba architecture, are **fully recurrent models** with key properties that make them suitable as the backbone of general foundation models operating on sequences.

 - High quality
-  - selectivity brings strong performance on dense modalities such as language and genomics
 - Fast training and inference
 - Long context

 ---

-# Contributions
+# Table of Contents

-- High quality
+- Introduction
-    - Selectivity brings strong performance on dense modalities such as language and genomics.
-- Fast training and inference
-    - Computation and memory scales linearly in sequence length during training, and unrolling the model autoregressively during inference requires only constant time per step since it does not require a cache of previous elements.
+- **State Space Models**
+- Selective State Space Models
-- Long context
+- Empirical Evaluation
-    - The quality and efficiency together yield performance improvements on real data up to sequence length 1M.
+- Conclusion & Summary

 ---